-Kervins Clement is in the doctoral program at the University of North Carolina at Greensboro and is currently pursuing his licensure for Marriage, Couple and Family Counseling Associate and Professional Counselor Associate.
-He is also working towards obtaining his licensure as a Clinical Addiction Specialist.
-Kervins is finishing up his certification in Connection and Recovery with a specialty in Sex and Love Addiction.
+Kervins Clement is a Licensed Clinical Mental Health Counselor Associate and a Licensed Clinical Addiction Specialist Associate in North Carolina.
+He in the doctoral program at the University of North Carolina at Greensboro.
+Kervins is also finishing up his certification in Connection and Recovery with a specialty in Sex and Love Addiction.

 Kervins started off his career working with families in the Family Clinic at the University of Florida.
 During his time there, he worked with families to help them develop meaningful connections to each other.
 Kervins worked with young women at Pace Center for Girls Alachua (PACE) who had experienced severe trauma, including foster home placement, substance abuse (client or family member), domestic violence, incarceration of a family member, neglect, physical/emotional/sexual abuse, grief, emotional health concerns, low income, and more.
 Kervins also worked with clients at UF Health Florida Recovery Center (FRC), an inpatient and outpatient treatment facility that helps clients struggling with addiction.
 Kervins learned how to integrate the well-established and proven 12-Step program into his counseling sessions.
 Kervins also worked at the Vacc Clinic at the University of North Carolina at Greensboro, working with college students and couples from the community.

 Kervins believes that counseling is another journey that someone takes in life.
 He hopes to come along with his clients on their journey and to work in a collaborative manner to help them develop their definition of a meaningful life.
 In their work together, Kervins and his clients will identify patterns that are holding them back from having the life they want and will work on developing the skills and wisdom necessary to help them achieve their meaningful lives.